HashiCorp Vault for Secrets Management

 creds = client.secrets.database.generate_credentials(name='api_service')

 Vault supports both.
-Dynamic (generated on request) are safer but not all systems support them well.
-Static with automatic rotation (Vault rotates periodically) is a good middle ground for legacy.
+Dynamic (generated on request) are safer, but not all systems support them well.
+Static with automatic rotation — Vault rotates periodically — is a good middle ground for legacy systems.

-GitHub Actions, GitLab CI, Jenkins — all can authenticate to Vault with short-lived tokens generated via OIDC or JWT.
-The pipeline requests secrets at runtime, without storing them in persistent env variables.
+GitHub Actions, GitLab CI, and Jenkins can authenticate to Vault with short-lived tokens generated via OIDC or JWT.
+The pipeline requests secrets at runtime, without storing them in persistent environment variables.

 - Use Vault only as “fancy KV”.
 If you only store static key-value pairs, the gain over a well-protected

 .envis marginal.
-Value comes from dynamic secrets, rotation, auditing. - Leave the root token active.
-This token has full permissions and shouldn’t be used beyond initial setup.
+Value comes from dynamic secrets, rotation, and auditing. - Leave the root token active.
+It has full permissions and shouldn’t be used beyond initial setup.
 Revoke it after generating operational tokens and policies.

 - Single instance, no HA.
 Vault down = deployments down.
 In production, at least 3 nodes with raft or Consul.